U.S. Airstrike Targets Islamic State Member in Afghanistan

 In an Oval Office appearance Friday, Biden again expressed his condolences to victims of the attack.
 The return home of U.S. military members’ remains in coming days will provide painful and poignant reminders not just of the devastation at the Kabul airport but also of the costly way the war is ending.
 More than 2,400 U.S. service members died in the war and tens of thousands were injured over the past two decades.

 The Marine Corps said 11 of the 13 Americans killed were Marines.
 One was a Navy sailor and one an Army soldier.
-Their names have not been released pending notification of their families, a sometimes-lengthy process that Pentagon spokesman John Kirby said involves “difficult conversations.”
+Their names have not been released pending notification of their families, but the Pentagon said Saturday they would be released soon.

 Still, sorrowful details of those killed were starting to emerge.
 One Marine from Wyoming was on his first tour in Afghanistan and his wife is expecting a baby in three weeks; another was a 20-year-old man from Missouri whose father was devastated by the loss.
 A third, a 20-year-old from Texas, had joined the armed services out of high school.